Abhi-10949/Web-D-Playground/MERN_STACK/Node JS/README.md

 * To automatically restart the server with code changes
 * to install use : npm install -g nodemon OR sudo npm install -g nodemon

+## Node : EJS(Embedded Java Script Templates)
+* EJS is a simple templating language that lets you generate HTML markup with plain JavaScript.

+## Templating : it can be termed as Blueprint/loayout